benjamingwynn/etch/readme.md

 ### Installation

 1. Clone this git repo `git clone https://github.com/benjamingwynn/etch.git && cd etch`
-2. Install [tmux](https://en.wikipedia.org/wiki/Tmux) and [gotty](https://github.com/yudai/gotty) via your system package manager.
+2. Install [tmux](https://en.wikipedia.org/wiki/Tmux) via your system package manager.
 This is required for browser terminal support.
 You'll also need to install [node.js](https://nodejs.org).
-3. Install local dependancies with npm: `npm run setup`
+3. Run `npm run setup` - this will download GoTTY from Github and install npm deps.
+This only works on Linux x64 systems.
+Other systems will have to download the GoTTY image manually.
 4. Build etch with `npm run build`
 5. Run the etch server with node.js: `node index.js`